Employment Spotlight: Taiwan Labor Laws Highlights

 Companies looking toward expansion into Asia should consider Taiwan as a first target market.
 The country ranks 19th out of 190 economies in ease of starting a business, averages six percent growth in the gross domestic product (GDP) over the last 30 years, is a major platform for trade with China, and serves as a logistics hub for the entire Asia Pacific region.

-However, before expanding, it is important that companies build a full understanding around controversial reforms that have placed business interests over workers’ rights.
+However, before expanding, it is important that companies build a full understanding of controversial reforms that have placed business interests over workers’ rights.

 Taiwan Labor Laws: Labor Standards Act